 304. Theory and Techniques of Teaching Tennis, Golf, and Archery (3).
-Pr., Sophomore standing or departmental approval.
+Pr., PE 200.

 A course designed to develop professional expertise in the organization and teaching of tennis, golf, and archery classes.
 Emphasis is placed on theory, methods, and effective techniques of teaching sports skills.
 Evaluation techniques for measuring knowledge and skills in these sports will also be stressed.